I’m sure like me every Mac users been there. You try to connect your iPhone to your Mac with Bluetooth and it just won’t work.

 Is there a check in the Bluetooth Sharing box?
-In your Bluetooth settings where are your file transfers to your Mac set to go?

-Have you checked your AirDrop settings?
+6. Next check your AirDrop settings?

 Open a Finder window, click on AirDrop in the sidebar.
 And check that everyone can discover you?
 It’s safest setting to have AirDrop on when you’re having issues.